Ghillermo/CircuitPatchEditor/README.md

 >Analog Reads kill the wifi.
 "Successfully" implemented 8 CV inputs through a mux but it killed the wifi.
 Some pots can be added, but there's a compromise between samplerate and wifi stability.
 I've decided to have a second esp unit work as a "port expander" or maybe upgrade to esp32.
 If you want to try I can write some code but otherwise I'll just keep analogRead a different project (request code for it if interested).
 >Session control: select/queue sessionstart,stop and clock are not implemented, but they're trivial to do so ask for it if you need it.
 Possibly a "song mode" can be added.

 >Fetch data from the Circuit/bulk upload/download/store data in the device.
 This means we can't read the current parameter values.
-Those are doable things, including writing samples from an SD card.
+Some of those are doable, but the circuitd data output doesn't come through the midi port by design and can't be changed.
+It may require workarounds and guessing.
 It seems harder to implement but if anyone finds use for those features I can work it out.

 I'll tackle those things in this order, but I can change priorities if someone is interested in something else.
 Any contribution/guidance/idea on this subjects will be thankfully welcome.